Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 We know that Bamboo rods cost more than Graphite and Fibreglass rods.
 The most expensive contemporary rod is the Oyster Bamboo Fly Rod.
 But why is that so?

-- It gives the organic, casting feel of Bamboo which people like
+- It gives the organic, casting feel of Bamboo, which people like

 - Quite a few raw materials are used for one rod

-- It has good performance ability
+- It has a good performance ability

 - Its production required more labor